-4.5 In addition to the elements included in the foundational gender-sensitive action, the proactive gender-responsive approach will, among other things:
+4.1.5 | In addition to the elements included in the foundational gender-sensitive action, the proactive gender-responsive approach will, among other things:

-- Require project developers to have their own current gender policy and strategy or action plan in place and be able to demonstrate sufficient institutional capability and commitment to implement them. - Shift the goals, outputs and targets of the project to actively close gender-related gaps - Intentionally and innovatively increase women's empowerment, agency and opportunities. - Establish specific social impact and gender indicators and gender responsive data collection and measurement methods aligned with SDG 5.
+- a.
+Requires project developers to have their own current gender policy and strategy or action plan in place and be able to demonstrate sufficient institutional capability and commitment to implement them. - b.
+Shifts the goals, outputs and targets of the project to actively close gender-related gaps - c.
+Intentionally and innovatively increases women's empowerment, agency and opportunities. - d.
+Establishes specific social impact and gender indicators and gender responsive data collection and measurement methods aligned with SDG 5.